Lilla Kopár's Headshot

 • Profile

-She offers undergraduate courses on medieval literature and Norse mythology, interdisciplinary courses in medieval studies, and graduate courses on the history of English, Old English poetry, and (sometimes) on medieval monsters.
-She supervises undergraduate and graduate research on early medieval literature and culture both at the English Department and at MBS.
+Dr. Kopár offers undergraduate courses on the history of British literature (survey), on Beowulf, Chaucer, and Norse mythology, interdisciplinary courses in medieval studies and on the Vikings, and graduate courses on the history of English, Old English language and literature, and on medieval monsters.
+She supervises undergraduate and graduate research on early medieval literature and culture.

 Awards

 Dr. Kopár has been a visiting scholar at Cambridge, Leicester, Durham, Göttingen, Munich, and Eichstätt.
-Her research has been recognized and supported by The British Academy, NEH, DAAD (German Academic Exchange Service), TEMPUS, the Soros Foundation, Arthur Prowse Fellowship of Durham University, Pro Renovanda Cultura Hungariae Award, and the Norwegian Ministry of Education.
+Her research has been recognized and supported, among others, by The British Academy, the NEH Office of Digital Humanities, the Samuel H. Kress Foundation, DAAD (German Academic Exchange Service), TEMPUS, the Soros Foundation, Arthur Prowse Fellowship of Durham University, Pro Renovanda Cultura Hungariae Award, and the Norwegian Ministry of Education.
+In 2023, Dr Kopár was recipient of the Griffith-Rousseau Award for Excellence in Humanities Research.